dwhiffing/fury/content/aar/nf/nf4_jr/body.md

 Now both F-5s were out of missiles and almost out of cannon ammo.
 This didn’t bother the flight leader as he whooped and pumped his fist.
-He was a ace twice over\!
-And only on the second day of the war\!
+He was a ace twice over!
+And only on the second day of the war!

 As they circled northeast of the island waiting for the other two F-5s to complete their arming, the GLOBUS site on the island detected to